-We have two information packs for people or organisations wanting to install distributed generation and connect to our network:
+We have helpful information guides for all you need to know if you want to install distributed generation and connect to our network.

 The Electricity Authority provides information on the rights and responsibilities of a person or organisation wanting to connect a distributed generation system to an electricity network and the network provider.
 Part 6 of the Electricity Authority Code, Connection of Distributed Generation, was updated in February 2015.